 - Reduces youth participation in risky means of accessing income by paying a stipend.

-- Enhances the capacity of youth-serving organizations to offer a comprehensive range of services that get young people successfully through the critical transition to adulthood.
+- Enhances the capacity of youth-serving organizations to offer a comprehensive range of services that guide young people successfully through the critical transition to adulthood.

 - 87% said the class put them in a better position to think for themselves when making money decisions.

-- 95% reported that GTA’s class fulfills the mission of arming young people with better tools to make life decisions.
+- 95% reported that GTA’s class fulfills its mission to arm young people with better tools to make life decisions.

-- 88% of the students remained with GTA through the end of the program.
-This level of participant retention is phenomenal among a population that has given up on an educational system that has failed them in the past.
+- 80% of students remain with GTA through the end of the program.
+This level of participant retention is phenomenal among a population that has given up on the educational system.

 - An overwhelming 98% said there is a need for more programs that teach young people about money.